devhliu/dcmCheck/docs/latest/our-process.md

 ## Issue Triage

-[GitHub issues][gh-issues] are the best way to provide feedback, ask questions, and suggest changes to the DCMCloud Viewer's core team.
+[GitHub issues][gh-issues] are the best way to provide feedback, ask questions, and suggest changes to the OHIF Viewer's core team.
 Community issues generally fall into one of three categories, and are marked with a `triage` label when created.

 | Issue Template Name    | Description                                                                              |
 | ---------------------- | ---------------------------------------------------------------------------------------- |